openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   :code:`1` is the mask value
 -   :code:`657846` is the frequency of mask value 1
 -   :code:`1` is the number of band
--   Every following value is the frequency of value :code:`x` in input image maksed with mask value :code:`1`.
+-   Every following value is the frequency of value :code:`x` in input image masked with mask value :code:`1`.
 Here :code:`x` is in [0, 255]

 - An alternative output format is provided by the :code:`-compact` option: